Too much to say really so we'll keep it brief...

 Musicians we like: Lennon & McCartney, Neil Young, Joni Mitchell, Don McLean, Joan Baez/Dylan, Kinks, Bowie, Joe Cocker, Led Zeppelin, Rolling Stones, Springsteen, The Who, Gabriel/Bush, Gladys Knight, Nina Simone, Billie Holiday, Marvin Gaye/Tamla Motown, (and few others like Radiohead, Nirvana, Roses, John Bramwell, Paul Weller, and best Manchester band: The Smiths).

 See you at some gigs if Covid allows.

-HERD ORPHANGE in South Africa, (rescuing orphaned baby elephants)
+HERD ORPHANGE in South Africa, (rescues orphaned baby elephants).

 ELEPHANT NATURE PARK in Thailand, (rescues enslaved/captive elephants abused by, 'elephant owners', logging industry/circuses, etc).

 ASIAN ELEPHANT PROJECTS, (www.asianelephantprojects.com).

 If you see elephants on your travels please don't ride one, (they're certainly not pets, and unfortunately, like so many other animals, are abused/enslaved for financial gain).
 Like cetaceans, they're extremely intelligent, emotionally complex, and have developed their own culture/language/family bonds.
 These truly awe-inspiring species have been here millions of yeras, (much longer than human primates), and are in perfect sync with nature, (only one species that isn't unfortunately).
 If you wish to work with these fascinating mammals at ethical sanctuaries, then check above with relevant organisations/staff in Asia, and best continent on the planet, Africa!

 THE WHALE SANCTUARY PROJECT, (WHALES WITHOUT WALLS)